timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 33A-MARINE DEBRIS RESEARCH, PREVENTION, AND REDUCTION/CHAPTER 33A-MARINE DEBRIS RESEARCH, PREVENTION, AND REDUCTION.md

 ### **CHAPTER 33A—MARINE DEBRIS RESEARCH, PREVENTION, AND REDUCTION**

 ### §1951.
 Purpose
-* The purpose of this chapter is to address the adverse impacts of marine debris on the United States economy, the marine environment, and navigation safety through the identification, determination of sources, assessment, prevention, reduction, and removal of marine debris.
+* The purpose of this chapter is to address the adverse impacts of marine debris on the United States economy, the marine environment (including waters in the jurisdiction of the United States, the high seas, and waters in the jurisdiction of other countries), and navigation safety through the identification, determination of sources, assessment, prevention, reduction, and removal of marine debris.

 ### §1952.
 NOAA Marine Debris Program
 #### (a) Establishment of Program